Shining (Swedish band)

+Shining's musical style is dark, aggressive and depressive, with progressive musical elements and personal and often suicide-themed lyrics.
+The band's music is composed primarily by Kvarforth, whose behaviour has led to numerous controversies over the years.

+Shining have released eleven studio albums to date.

 History

 Kvarforth is the main composer and vocalist of the band and started the band when he was twelve.
 By the time Kvarforth was fourteen, Shining had released their first EP Submit to Selfdestruction (1998) on which he played guitars and bass.
 It was not until the band released their first album, Within Deep Dark Chambers (2000), that Kvarforth became the band's vocalist.